barnstee/UA-CloudPublisher/README.md

 - AZURE_OPENAI_API_ENDPOINT - the endpoint URL of the Azure OpenAI instance to use in the form https://[yourinstancename].openai.azure.com/
 - AZURE_OPENAI_API_KEY - the key to use
 - AZURE_OPENAI_API_DEPLOYMENT_NAME - the deployment to use
-- OPCUA_USERNAME - OPC UA server username to use when none is specified in publishednodes.json file
+- OPCUA_USERNAME - OPC UA server username to use (for GDS push and when none is specified in publishednodes.json file)
-- OPCUA_PASSWORD - OPC UA server password to use when none is specified in publishednodes.json file
+- OPCUA_PASSWORD - OPC UA server password to use (for GDS push and when none is specified in publishednodes.json file)

 ## PublishedNodes.json File Format